Ordering the topological order in the fractional quantum Hall effect: Gauging reduces the total quantum dimension by

 For $\tmfd=S^3$, both $H^1(S^3, \bZ_\ell)$ and $H^2(S^3, \bZ_\ell)$ are trivial, and $H^0(S^3, \bZ_\ell)=\bZ_\ell$.
 Therefore, the sum over ${\frak b}\in H^2(\tmfd, \bZ_\ell)$ includes only one term with $\frak b =0$, which is ${\cal Z}_{\cal T}(\tmfd, 0)= {\cal Z}_{\cal T}(S^3)=S_{11}$.
 So we find $ {\cal Z}_{\cal T'}(S^3)=\ell{\cal Z}_{\cal T}(S^3)=\ell S_{11}$, which also leads to

 Finally, we can also prove Theorem \ref{DTDT'}, using the RCFT perspective.
 We are interested in gauging the one-form symmetry $\bZ_\ell^{(1)}$ generated by $b$ to map the TQFT $\cal T$ to ${\cal T'}={\cal T}/\bZ_\ell^{(1)}$.
-Since this one-form symmetry is anomaly-free, its elements $b^j$ braid trivially with each other, and therefore in terms of the elements of the $S$-matrix, $S_{b^j,b^i}=S_{11}$.
+Since this one-form symmetry is anomaly free, its elements $b^j$ braid trivially with each other, and therefore in terms of the elements of the $S$-matrix, $S_{b^j,b^i}=S_{11}$.

 Now, let us compare $\cal T$ and $\cal T'$.
 First, rule 1 removes the anyons in $\cal T$ that do not braid trivially with $b$.
 The other anyons are grouped into orbits $\{a, a \times b, \ldots, a \times b^{r-1}\}$.
 The subtleties of rule 3 do not apply to the orbit of the identity, $a=1$; hence, in this orbit, $r=\ell$.
 Let $\chi_x$ be the character of the anyon $x$ before gauging.
 Then, using rule 2, the identity character of the RCFT after gauging is $\chi'_1=\sum_{j=0}^{\ell-1}\chi_{b^j}$.
 Applying $S$ to it, $\chi'_1 \to \sum_{j=0}^{\ell-1}\sum_{x\in {\cal T}}S_{b^j,x}\chi_x$.
 This can be expressed as a linear combination of characters of the anyons in ${\cal T}'$.
 The terms involving $\chi_{b^j}$ are $\sum_{i,j=0}^{\ell-1}S_{b^j,b^i}\chi_{b^i}=\ell S_{11}\sum_{i=0}^{\ell-1}\chi_{b^i}=\ell S_{11}\chi'_1$.
 Therefore, after gauging $S'_{11}=\ell S_{11}$ and hence,